Phil 110, Science, Technology and Human Values,Section 1, Spring Semester, 2019

 Course materials such as syllabus, handouts, notes, assignment instructions, etc. can be found on my faculty web page at www.mrsbernasconi.com.
-You are responsible for regularly checking with the messaging system through MySJSU at http://my.sjsu.edu.
-Make sure that your email address is up to date with MySJSU.
-This is the only email I will use to communicate with you.
+You are responsible for regularly checking your email address (as shown on your my.sjsu page) for important announcements, schedule changes, etc.

 The aims, methods and world views of science and technology; such value issues as technological determinism, design aesthetics and moral implications of computer and other technologies.